Sky Day Activities

 Help a local species struggling with climate change

 Climate change isn’t coming.
 It’s already here and already damaging the habitats of beautiful species near you.
-So this Sky Day contact your local US Fish and Wildlife Service or your local Nature Conservancy to find out which animals and plants are struggling in your area and what you can do to help.
+So this Sky Day contact your local US Fish and Wildlife Service or your local Nature Conservancy to find out which animals and plants are struggling in your area and how you can help.
 You’ll be helping all of us humans too because everything on planet earth is inter-connected.
-Save species, save self.

 Calling All Artists

 It is the job of the artist to move culture forward and the job of the citizen artist to serve community by engaging people on the issues that matter the most.
 So use your talent, your vision, your creativity to engage your community on the crucial issues of climate change and ecological citizenship.
 For inspiration, listen to Umesh Bajagain (Nepal), Celia Berrell (Australia) and Dan Simpson (England) share their work for Sky Day on WBEZ Chicago’s Worldview.

 An important question that deserves an honest answer.
 We now know a great deal about the ‘climate forcing agents’ that have changed earth’s climate in the distant past and are doing so now.
 Have your students study this interactive graph published in Bloomberg Businessweek.
 It uses findings from NASA’s Goddard Institute for Space Studies to show how much different factors, natural and industrial, have contributed to global warming between 1880 and 2014.
 Then open things up for discussion.
 Did anything surprise anyone?

 Help Your Local Forest Preserve